 4. Talk to your children about their Privacy Settings

 Children can unintentionally and naively share sensitive information and compromise photos with unrestricted privacy over the internet via social media.
-Such information can be used against them by paedophiles and cyber bullies or even in scams.
+Such information can be used against them by pedophiles and cyber bullies or even in scams.

 Photos can also be manipulated and maligned by use on porn websites and destroy your child’s online reputation.
 Regularly discuss the importance of privacy and discourage children from sharing photos and thoughts on the internet.